-- To ensure that any new scheme(s) gives the same or increased level of support to the environment as current schemes, and are expanded to include cultural heritage, access and education. - Farm clusters within the South Downs National Park to become innovative test beds for potential agri-environment schemes in lowland landscapes to address the three key drivers identified by Defra:
+- To ensure that any new scheme(s) gives the same or better support to the environment as current schemes, and are expanded to include cultural heritage, access and education. - Farm clusters within the National Park to become innovative test beds for potential agri-environment schemes in lowland landscapes. - More of the National Park is covered by the South Downs Farm Cluster Network so that more farmers have the opportunity to be part of a farm cluster.